Connect with a certified trainer for free

 • Problems with the way you walk, such as a limp or lurch

-After the physical examination, your doctor will recommend an x-ray to determine how much arthritis is present.
-In some cases a MRI scan may be helpful.
+After the physical examination, your doctor will recommend an X-ray to determine how much arthritis is present.
+In some cases, an MRI scan may be helpful to further assess the problem.

 Non-operative treatment